digitaldesignlabs/responsive-playing-cards/README.md

 Responsive Playing Cards
 ========================

 tldr; Responsive SVG playing cards.
 Most cards ~2K, picture cards are ~65k.
-With gzip, they're about half that.
+With gzip, they’re about half that.
 When rendered <= 75px wide, they switch to a simpler layout for readability.

 LGPL licensed.